 It's widely accepted that fluent fonts, such as Helvetica, are easy to process and the processing they facilitate should create a positive effect that consumers generally misattribute to the quality of the related object.
 It is the most used fontin the world.
-As a result, many companies including BMW, American Airlines, LG, Microsoft, etcetera used Helvetica in their brand logos.
+As a result, many companies including BMW, American c.
+Quality of Material

+Airlines, LG, Microsoft, etcetera used Helvetica in their brand logos.